 Bail is the granting of temporary and conditional liberty to a person charged with a criminal offence by police.
-Usually these conditions involve meeting your next court date, but they can also involve much more stringent conditions, such as residing at a specific address, regular reporting to a police station, surrender of passport and/or forfeiture of cash.
+Usually these conditions involve meeting your next court date, but they can also involve much more stringent conditions, such as residing at a specific address, regular reporting to a police station, surrender of passport and/or forfeiture of cash (referred to as a security requirement).
 There are many more conditions of bail that can be imposed, but these are all circumstantial and will depend on the particular case.

 Bail depends on the legal presumption of the accused’s right to be considered innocent until proven guilty in a court of law.